chinamike65/hugo-tuolesi/content/book3/book3en.md

 Once upon a time, there was a gathering place for great translators and wise men in the back of Tibet.
 There was a mud flat there.
 Zhong Dunpa took off his clothes to clean up the mud, and then spread a layer of clean white clay.
 He was still in front of Venerable Atisha.
 Made an altar.

-His Holiness was very happy when he saw it, smiled and said, "It's amazing that there are people like you in India, but Tibetan places are very rare."
+His Holiness was very happy when he saw it, smiled and said, "It's amazing that there are people like you in India, but in Tibetan places are very rare."

 In fact, as Zhongdumba, he could instruct others to do the dirty work, but he still did it himself.